enkiv2/misc/nanogenmo-2022/society-of-the-spectacle.md

 exploitation and repression.
 What creates the abstract power of society creates its concrete unfreedom.

-# Chapter 4 “The Proletariat as Subject and as Representation”
+# “The Proletariat as Subject and as Representation”

 The equal right of all to the goods and enjoyment of this world, the destruction of all authority, the negation of all moral restraints – these, at